restlet/restlet-tutorial/README.md

  	* It is possible to totally dissociate the persistence layer from the Server Resources.
  	It would allow the use of several persitence layers.
 It would also be possible to use dependency injection.
  * Authentication/Authorization
- 	* It is possible to use an in database users/roles instead of an in-memory one.
+ 	* It is strongly recommended to store users/roles in a database instead of in-memory.
  	You can create a custom [SecretVerifier](http://restlet.org/learn/javadocs/2.2/jse/api/org/restlet/security/SecretVerifier.html) and [Enroler](http://restlet.org/learn/javadocs/2.2/jse/api/org/restlet/security/Enroler.html).
  	* It is possible to handle autorizations in a filter instead of at the beginning of each class.